-High-tech advancements that contribute to an increasingly digital world are evident in almost every industry imaginable.
-Companies know to remain competitive, they must look for ways to keep customers happy and impress other stakeholders with their business prowess.
+High-tech advancements and digital strategies that contribute to an increasingly digital world and digital age are evident in almost every industry imaginable.
+Companies know to remain competitive, they must look for ways to keep customers happy and impress other stakeholders with their business and technology prowess.
 The travel sector is rising to the challenge in fascinating ways that bring multiple benefits.

 Better Management of Airport Operations Through Mixed Reality